Rizlen Zouak

 Rizlen Zouak (born 14 May 1986, Beaune, France) is a French-Moroccan judoka and mixed martial arts fighter.
-At the 2012 Summer Olympics she competed in the Women's 63 kg, but was defeated in the first round.
-On Saturday 24 June, Rizlen Zouak made her debut in MMA against Leah McCourt at Cage Warriors 85 for the British MMA organisation Cage Warriors.
+At the 2012 Summer Olympics she competed in the women's 63 kg, but was defeated in the first round.
+On 24 June 2017, Zouak made her debut in MMA against Leah McCourt at Cage Warriors 85 for the British MMA organisation Cage Warriors.
 She won the fight by TKO in the second round.